-Marketing is a field that sometimes rewards the brassy, but when your ad metaphors take human form, you run the risk of drawing fire.
-In commemoration of the release of their new ceramic white PSP, Sony used giant billboards with several different images all centered around a central theme: a “white PSP” avatar subduing a “black PSP” avatar, depicting the new white PSP model’s dominance over the older black PSP.
+Marketing is a field that can reward the bold, but when your ad metaphors take human form, you run the risk of drawing fire.
+In a famously failed advertising campaign in 2006, Sony celebrated the release of their new white PSP device with giant billboards that were a giant mistake.

 Imagine a picture of two ice cold, frosty Starbucks drinks standing side by side on a field of grass, surrounded by summertime insects.
 Above the image is a caption: “Collapse into cool.”
 Nothing wrong yet, right?

 Apparently, Starbucks exhibited some not-so-cool behavior when they charged EMT workers $130 for water following the collapse of the WTC towers on September 11.
 It seems that bad press followed them, resulting in public outcry over their “Collapse into cool” campaign (note the word ‘collapse’) that came out in April 2002.
-Many took the combination of imagery and word selection to be in extremely poor taste.
+It left a bad taste in many people’s mouths as they took the combination of words and imagery as a reference to 9/11.

-This brand blunder is a difficult one to pick apart given the events that lead to up to the marketing campaign.
+This brand blunder is a difficult one to pick apart given the events that lead to up to this marketing failure.
 Starbucks might not have gotten any flack had they given EMT workers free water, or maybe picking any other word besides collapse would have sufficed.

 Double-amputee Olympian Oscar Pistorius was featured in a Nike ad that depicted various athletes in motion, with a voice-over stating that an athlete’s body was their weapon.
 For Pistorius, his caption read, “I am the bullet in the chamber.”
 This is the same Olympian who was later charged with murder, using a firearm.

 While there is some morbid irony at play here, it was out of Nike’s hands for the most part.
-This blunder is a good example of marketing mistakes that simply can’t be foreseen or avoided.
+Unfortunately, some marketing mistakes simply can’t be foreseen or avoided.
 All the company could do was release a few press statements and pull their sponsorship.
-Companies take certain risks when they endorse individuals and groups, because those same people then become faces for their company’s brand; and their mistakes can easily damage companies who back them.

 For a company in the apparel business, a lack of style is a huge loss of brand value.